Registering a Private Bus or Minibus

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.

-If the business that bought the bus or minibus is not registered in the Registre, it can still register the vehicle, but cannot put it into operation.
+If the business that bought the bus or minibus is not registered with the CTQ, it can still register the vehicle, but cannot put it into operation.

 Mechanical inspection

-• If the most recent mechanical inspection was performed more than 6 months ago, you must make an appointment at a mechanical inspection centre to obtain a valid mechanical inspection certificate.
+- If the most recent mechanical inspection was performed more than 6 months ago, you must make an appointment at a mechanical inspection centre to obtain a mechanical inspection certificate confirming that the vehicle meets the applicable standards.

-• If the vehicle is from outside Québec, you must present a valid mechanical inspection certificate, even if you bought it from a dealership.
+- If the vehicle is from outside Québec, you must present a mechanical inspection certificate confirming that the vehicle meets the applicable standards, even if you bought it from a dealership.

 The mechanical inspection is not required for a minibus used by a family of 9 or more people living in the same household.

-If the bus or minibus is not authorized for road use or has been in storage for one year or longer
+If the bus or minibus is prohibited from being put into operation or has been in storage for one year or longer

 Documents required